loisft/loisft.github.io/_pages/about.md

 - moduli spaces of curves
 - rational points/curves on varieties and variants such as Campana points/curves
-- $$p$$-adic/motivic integration & their applications
+- $$p$$-adic/motivic integration, applications to arithmetics
-- birational geometry & applications to arithmetics
+- birational geometry, applications to arithmetics

 ## PhD thesis